quietvoice/octave-llm-math-checker/README.md

 # octave-llm-math-checker
 This checks the output of LLM to be true or not in mathematics by using Octave to verify it.

 It did not work as expected using OpenAI's GPT-4o, but with other models, the results may change.
-(I hope it does too.)
+(We hope it does too.)

 This is a experiment, and we look forward for people forking it or doing on other models using Ollama etc.